 We can look at North Carolina’s August 2018 request for proposals as an example of how innovation is crucial to securing and expanding contracts.
 The proposal evaluation criteria included several measures related to telehealth solutions.
 A

 A few key examples below:

-“Promote and monitor North Carolina’s Medicaid Managed Care sustainability by developing the processes, standards and data protocols needed to demonstrate good financial stewardship of limited resources and adherence to financial management objectives.”
+“Promote and monitor North Carolina’s Medicaid Managed Care sustainability by developing the processes, standards, and data protocols needed to demonstrate good financial stewardship of limited resources and adherence to financial management objectives.”

 “The PHP (prepaid health plan) shall provide services via telemedicine to Medicaid and NC Health Choice Members as an alternative service delivery model in compliance with all state and federal laws, including the Health Insurance Portability and Accountability Act (HIPAA) and record retention requirements.
-The services provided via telemedicine shall be provided in an amount, duration and scope no less than the amount, duration, and scope for the same services furnished to beneficiaries under the Medicaid Fee-for-Service program.
+The services provided via telemedicine shall be provided in an amount, duration, and scope no less than the amount, duration, and scope for the same services furnished to beneficiaries under the Medicaid Fee-for-Service program.
 42 C.F.R. § 438.210(a)(2).”

-“The PHP may use telemedicine as a tool for facilitating access to needed services in a clinically appropriate manner that are not available within the PHP’s network and in accordance with the PHP Telemedicine Coverage Policy.”
+“The PHP may use telemedicine as a tool for facilitating access to needed services in a clinically appropriate manner that is not available within the PHP’s network and in accordance with the PHP Telemedicine Coverage Policy.”

 As many contracts are lost over matters of one or two points, innovation is a key category and can mean the difference between winning and losing a contract worth hundreds of millions of dollars.
-North Carolina’s RFP shows us the emphasis in which innovative telehealth solutions are expected.
+North Carolina’s RFP shows us the emphasis on which innovative telehealth solutions are expected.

 Access is a top issue where states are seeking resources to improve.
 The adoption of telehealth solutions such as an eConsult platform is the commitment to stewarding resources in order to achieve value-based goals that state Medicaid plans are looking for to best serve their patient populations.